ndrean/elixir-auth-google-demo/README.md

 ```

 You can use this data however you see fit.
-(_obviously treat it with respect, only store what you need and keep it secure_)
+(_treat it with respect, only store what you need and keep it secure_)

 ## 4. Add the `/auth/google/callback` to `router.ex`